HymEric/Face-super-resolution-collection/README.md

 # Face-super-resolution-collection
 This is a collection about face super-resolution.
+Welcome others to contribute it!
+If you find some issues, please tell me I will correct it.
+Thank you.

 ## CVPR2018：（Id, Title, authors, project）
 * 1、	568，Super-FAN: Integrated Facial Landmark Localization and Super-Resolution of Real-World Low Resolution Faces in Arbitrary Poses With GANs, Adrian Bulat ; Georgios Tzimiropoulos